Ever thought about what qualifies you to file a U.S. Tax Return? Is it the income, the residency or the citizenship or all of the above?

 U.S. Citizenship rules are intimidating and complex.
 Individuals born as U.S. Citizens or considered to be one under the U.S. nationality law are required to file their U.S. taxes unless the individual has renounced their U.S. Citizenship.
 On a side note – you are not required to have an American passport to be considered to be a U.S. Citizen.

-Secondly, if you were born outside the U.S. and have a dual citizenship however, you have never lived in the U.S. you will still be considered a U.S. person for tax purposes and are still required to report and pay U.S. taxes until you renounce your Citizenship.
+Secondly, if you were born outside the U.S. and have dual citizenship, however, you have never lived in the U.S. you will still be considered a U.S. person for tax purposes and are still required to report and pay U.S. taxes until you renounce your Citizenship.

 Thirdly, Green card holders and tax residents are required to file their U.S. taxes on their worldwide income.
 If as an individual you decided to move back to your country of origin or elsewhere, however, you did not surrender your Green card (even if it is expired), you will still be required to file your U.S. tax return.